-While ash dye works from within the hair shaft, green shampoo only deposits color to the outside of hair.
+While ash dye works from within the hair shaft, green shampoo only deposits color on the outside of the hair.
 However, green shampoo can still be extremely effective at reducing the appearance of red tones.

-Since green is directly across from red on the color wheel, it neutralizes red in the same way ash dye does.
+Since green is direct across from red on the color wheel, it neutralizes red in the same way ash dye does.
 It’s an easy fix compared to the lengthy process of dying hair.

 Some top-rated options are Overtone Red- Neutralizing Coloring Conditioner and Bold Uniq Purple Shampoo.
 Use sparingly at first as green shampoo can quickly over-deposit.

 While purple shampoo is great for combatting brassiness in blonde hair, it isn’t as effective at neutralizing reds.

 Since purple is closer to red on the color wheel than green, it won’t cancel out red tones as flawlessly.
 However, purple can still mute and soften reddish shades to a small degree.

 Purple works best on orangey tones.
 If you have darker coppery hair, try a purple conditioning mask before reaching for heavier ash dye.

 What Colors Look Most Flattering on Reddish Skin Tones?